MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/botany/morphology.md

 The outer surface of horse chestnut roots is usually a light to dark brown with a rough and wrinkled texture (that tend to become darker as they age), while the inner tissues exhibit a creamy white to pale yellow color.

+The following table shows in detail the morphological characteristics of Aesculus hippocastanum roots.

 | Characteristic | Description |
 | --- | --- |
 | Taproot Shape  | Conical, tapering downward  |